-- Name: Introduction to Cell and Molecular Biology Lab
+- Name: Intro to Cell & Molecular Biology Lab

 - Discipline: Biology